Drink: Juicing

 The process of extracting juice from fruits and vegetables can take a number of forms.
 Simple crushing of most fruits will provide a significant amount of liquid, though a more intense pressure can be applied to get the maximum amount of juice from the fruit.
 Both crushing and pressing are processes used in the production of wine.

 Infusion

-Infusion is the process of extracting flavours from plant material by allowing the material to remain suspended within water.
+Infusion is the process of extracting flavors from plant material by allowing the material to remain suspended within water.
 This process is used in the production of teas, herbal teas and can be used to prepare coffee (when using a coffee press).

 Percolation

 The name is derived from the word "percolate" which means to cause (a solvent) to pass through a permeable substance especially for extracting a soluble constituent.
 In the case of coffee-brewing the solvent is water, the permeable substance is the coffee grounds, and the soluble constituents are the chemical compounds that give coffee its color, taste, aroma, and stimulating properties.